Learning Counterfactual Distributions via Kernel Nearest Neighbors: Background and problem set-up

 \subsection{Estimand}

-For the problem formalized by \cref{model : dist matrix completion}, our goal is to estimate the distribution $\mu_{i, t}$ for each $i \in [N]$ and $t \in[T]$.
-For $(i, t)$th entries with $A_{i, t} = 0$, this means estimating the distribution without any directly observed data, and for entries with $A_{i, t} = 1$, our goal is to provide a better estimate of $\mu_{i, t}$ than the empirical distribution $\frac{1}{n} \sum_{k=1}^n\dirac_{X_{k}(i, t)}$, a uniform distribution over the finite support that corresponds to the measurement values.
-Fixing an estimand $\mu_{i, t}$, we measure the quality of its estimate $\what\mu_{i, t}$ via
+For the problem formalized in observational model \cref{model : dist matrix completion}, our goal is to estimate the distribution $\mu_{i, t}$ for each $i \in [N]$ and $t \in[T]$.
+For $(i, t)$th entries with $A_{i, t} = 0$, this means estimating the distribution without any directly observed data, and for entries with $A_{i, t} = 1$, our goal is to provide a better estimate of $\mu_{i, t}$ than the empirical distribution $\frac{1}{n} \sum_{k=1}^n\dirac_{X_{k}(i, t)}$\footnote{Empirical distribution assigns uniform measure $1/n$ to all $n$ measurements.}.